“Landscape architecture is an extremely competitive field.”

 You're a university student, and your major is landscape architecture.
 You're trying to get a summer internship.
-You're explaining to a friend with another major why it's important to get this internship.
-You say:
+You say this, explaining to a friend with another major why it's important to get this internship.

 Landscape architecture is an extremely competitive field.